gluestack/gluestack-ui-themed-native-base/CONTRIBUTING.md

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

-The "[new issue](https://github.com/gluestack/gluestack-ui-themed-native-base/issues/new)" form contains a number of prompts that you should fill out to make it easier to understand and categorize the issue.
+The "[new issue](https://github.com/gluestack/gluestack-ui-themed-native-base/issues/new?assignees=&labels=v3%2Cbug%2Ctriage&projects=&template=bug_report.yml)" form contains a number of prompts that you should fill out to make it easier to understand and categorize the issue.

 In general, providing the following information will increase the chances of your issue being dealt with quickly:

 - **Issue Description** - if an error is being thrown a non-minified stack trace helps
 - **Motivation for or Use Case** - explain why this is a bug for you
-- **`gluestack-ui/themed-antive-base` Version(s)** - is it a regression?
+- **`@gluestack-ui/themed-native-base` Version(s)** - is it a regression?
 - **Browsers and Operating System** - is this a problem with all browsers or only specific ones?
-- **Reproduce the Error** - provide a live example (using [expo snack template](https://snack.expo.dev/) or an unambiguous set of steps.
+- **Reproduce the Error** - provide a live example (using [expo snack](https://snack.expo.dev/) or an unambiguous set of steps).
 - **Related Issues** - has a similar issue been reported before?
 - **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)